killswitchh/dev-links/README.md

 Dev Links is a web application focused on developers, designed to help them showcase multiple links in a single place.
 Similar to Linktree and Kofi, Dev Links allows users to create a custom page with their choice of links and customize the button shape, color, and background color and gradient.
 Users can also upload a header image that will be displayed at the top of the page.

-What sets Dev Links apart from competitors like Linktree and Kofi are the following features:
+What sets Dev Links apart from sites like Linktree and Kofi are the following features:

-- Users can create up to three links, as opposed to one allowed by competitors.
+- Users can create up to three links, as opposed to one.
 - For developer-related links (e.g. GitHub), users can display more details such as followers count and repository count, making it easier to showcase more on the list page itself.
 - Enhanced links are currently supported only for GitHub, but more providers will be added soon.